ericvanderlinden/evdl/setupgit.md

 https://git-scm.com/download/win
 Accept all settings.
 Last question: start bash.
 Yes.

 Pin MINGW64 to taskbar.
-The MINGW64 Bash start in P: dir.
+The MINGW64 Bash starts in P: (Your personal directory in Huygens infrastructure).

-type: cd Documents [enter]
+type: cd Documents [enter]  (The directory in P: that hold your documents)
-type: mkdir yourDirName [enter]
+type: mkdir yourDirName [enter]  (Create a directory that will hold your git dir.)
 type: cd yourDirName [enter]
+--

 -> in CMD type: conda install -c conda-forge jupyterlab [enter]
 -> [y/n] type y
 -> when install finished type: jupyter lab [enter]